PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Year2/BlockA/README.md

 The knowledge modules linked to this phase are:

 - [ ] [Research Methods:](https://www.coursera.org/learn/research-methods){:target="_blank"} <br> Complete the first 3 week modules and take a screenshot of each completed quiz; your score does not count towards your final grade, and attach it to your learning log.
 Do the week 4 module on Thursday the 15th of September, reflect on your research design in your learning log in separate slide and iterate on it accordingly.
-- [ ] [Qualitative Methods:](https://www.coursera.org/learn/quantitative-methods){:target="_blank"} Complete the first 6 week modules and take a screenshot of each completed quiz; your score does not count towards your final grade, and attach it to your learning log.
+- [ ] [Quantitative Methods:](https://www.coursera.org/learn/quantitative-methods){:target="_blank"} Complete the first 6 week modules and take a screenshot of each completed quiz; your score does not count towards your final grade, and attach it to your learning log.
 - [ ] Qualitative Methods: Covered by a Guest Lecture by Shima Rezaeirashnoo on Monday Week 2 from 10:00 - 12:00 and workshops on both datalab days in week 2.
 Attendance is mandatory and recorded.
 In case of absence, contact your mentor for a valid leave of absence and an alternative knowledge module.

 ### Week 5-6